chandlerc/blog/content/slides/2026-memory-safety-deep-3/05_use_after_free.md

 {{% note %}}

+- In Carbon, the code looks similar, except for it uses Carbon's `buf` type, which is its equivalent for C++'s `vector` or Rust's `vec`.
-In Carbon, the code looks similar, and the steps are the same, but the compiler gives an error.
+- The steps are the same, but the compiler gives an error.

 {{% /note %}}